-Prevalence of PAD higher with lower socioeconomic statusJuly 11th, 2014 in Health /
+Prevalence of PAD higher with lower socioeconomic statusJuly 11, 2014 in Medicine & Health / Health

 (HealthDay)—The prevalence of peripheral artery disease (PAD) is higher in individuals with lower socioeconomic status, according to a study published online July 1 in Circulation: Cardiovascular Quality and Outcomes.